 “I really enjoy the client interaction.
 But I also enjoy writing, putting the pieces of the case together, and applying the law to the facts of the case,” Suzanne says.

-Suzanne says a career highlight was her involvement in writing an amicus brief in the case of James v.
-Anne’s Inc. That case, which was decided by the Supreme Court of South Carolina in 2010, changed a policy of the state Workers’ Compensation Commission.
+Suzanne says a career highlight was her involvement in writing an amicus brief, where the Supreme Court of South Carolina in 2010, changed a policy of the state Workers’ Compensation Commission.
 The court ruled that the Commission has the authority to prorate an injured worker’s award over his or her lifetime in order to minimize an offset in social security disability benefits.

 To Jebaily, assembling Workers’ Compensation cases with words is similar to painting a picture.
 That is an apt analogy — after receiving her undergraduate degree from Francis Marion University in 1974, Jebaily taught for a time and began raising a family.
 She then went back to Francis Marion, received a degree in art in 1996 and worked as curator at the University’s Fine Art Center.